zc/cimaa/README.rst

 Changes
 *******

+- Added a meta-monitor for dead agents and forgotten global squelches.

+  This required adding a new meythod to the database API.

-On monitor timeout, error rather than going critical immediately.
+- On monitor timeout, error rather than going critical immediately.
   Timeouts can be intermittent and we don't want to alert in this case.

 0.1.3 (2014-12-22)
 ==================

 Fix local variable reference in DynamoDB implementation.

 0.1.2 (2014-12-18)
 ==================